-Section Research Questions Section VIII.
-Using Financial Incentives to Improve Care Transition Management What provider/entity activities (e.g., communication, medication management and reconciliation, transition/discharge planning, shared decision-making, patient/family education, proactive follow-up) are associated with improved care transition management between care settings?
+Section Research Questions What provider/entity activities (e.g., communication, medication management and reconciliation, transition/discharge planning, shared decision-making, patient/family education, proactive follow-up) are associated with improved care transition management between care settings?
 What is the role of physicians in improving management of care transitions between settings (e.g., primary care, specialist, hospitalist)?
 What is the role of other care delivery team members in improving management of care transitions between settings (e.g., nurses, care coordinators)?
 Does effectiveness of provider/entity activities vary by the types of care settings involved or the direction of the transition (e.g., from acute care hospital to SNF vs. from SNF to acute care hospital)?
-What proactive care delivery innovations should financial incentives encourage (e.g., promoting appropriate use of telehealth, discharge planning, employing care management?
+What proactive care delivery innovations should financial incentives encourage (e.g., promoting appropriate use of telehealth, discharge planning, employing care managers) to improve quality of and patient experience with care transition management?
 What characteristics of inappropriate care transition management should financial incentives target to improve quality of and patient experience with care transition management and reduce TCOC?
-What financial incentives are/should be used to improve care transition management between care settings?
-How can these incentives be leveraged to encourage value-based care as it relates to care transition management?
-What incentives are most applicable to specific barriers to improving care transition management between settings?
+Section VIII.
+Using What financial incentives are/should be used to improve care transition Financial Incentives management between care settings?
+Transition How can these incentives be leveraged to encourage value-based care as it relates to care transition management?
+Management • What incentives are most applicable to specific barriers to improving care transition management between settings?
 How are financial incentives structured to improve care transition management?
 Do financial incentives to encourage improvements in care transition management vary between population-based and episode-based APMs?
-If so, how?
-What payment mechanisms (e.g., capitation, per beneficiary per month [PBPM] payments, bundled payments) are used to incentivize improvements in care transition management?
-Which payment mechanisms are most effective in incentivizing improvements in care transition management?
-What participating entities have improved management of care transitions between settings?
+If so, how? • What payment mechanisms (e.g., capitation, per beneficiary per month [PBPM] payments, bundled payments) are used to incentivize improvements in care transition management?
+Which payment mechanisms are most effective in What participating entities have improved management of care transitions between settings?
 What strategies did participating entities implement (e.g., dedicated transition care staff, pre-discharge referrals for ambulatory care, follow-up home visits)?
 What financial incentives did these entities implement?
 Section IX.
-Care What existing APMs use financial incentives to encourage improvements in care Transition Management in transition management?
-What existing APMs integrate care transition management in their model design?
-CMMI Models What care settings are included in these APMs?
-Do financial incentives to encourage improvements in care transition management vary between population-based and episode-based APMs?
-If so, how?
+Care What existing APMs use financial incentives to encourage improvements in care Transition transition management?
+What existing APMs integrate care transition MMI Models management in their model design?
+Civilian Models What care settings are included in these APIVIS?
+Do financial incentives to encourage improvements in care transition management vary between population-based and enisode-based APMs?
+If so how?
 What care management activities did these APMs require?